amyplambeck-zz/livestock_manure/README.md

 # Walkthrough
 The .rmd is annotated, but additional information may be helpful.

+## Data Preparation
+Data from the EPA were only available in PDF format, so data had to be prepared on Excel sheets for compatibility and for the ability to update in the future.
+These sheets are included in this repository.

 ## 1: Data (Sorting)

 - 1.1: Importing data from Excel sheets